What Language is This? Ask Your Tokenizer: Results

-\paragraph{Robustness to Input Length.} \cref{tab:length_accuracy} reports accuracy as a function of input length on WiLI. \unilid consistently outperforms \fasttext across all length buckets, with the largest gains observed for shorter inputs, which is a regime in which most LID systems struggle.
+\paragraph{Robustness Analysis.} \cref{tab:length_accuracy} reports accuracy as a function of input length on WiLI. \unilid consistently outperforms \fasttext across all length buckets, with the largest gains observed for shorter inputs, which is a regime in which most LID systems struggle.
 This highlights the robustness of \unilid's language-specific segmentation assumptions for low-context settings, which are common in practical LID applications, such as determining the language of social media posts.

-\paragraph{Vocabulary Sensitivity.} In \cref{tab:lid_main}, the results for \unilid-Mistral-Nemo show \unilid's performance when using an open-source tokenizer to determine the base vocabulary.
-Despite using a vocabulary optimized for general-purpose language modeling, \unilid-Mistral-Nemo retains strong performance across all benchmarks.
-We observe similar performance for other LLM tokenizers; see \cref{app:additional_results}.
-These results highlight the method’s robustness to vocabulary choice and the viability of integrating \unilid into the tokenization step of language modeling pipelines.
-We also explore the effect of vocabulary size in \cref{app:additional_results}, training base tokenizers with vocabularies ranging in size from 10k to 200k tokens.
-Performance improves modestly with increasing vocabulary size before plateauing, suggesting that UniLID is relatively robust to this choice and does not require extremely large vocabularies to perform well.
+We additionally evaluate robustness to character-level corruption on WiLI by stochastically replacing non-whitespace characters at rates of 5\% and 10\%.
+Full setup details and results can be found in \cref{app:noise_robustness}.
+In short, \unilid and \fasttext still perform well in the presence of light noise and degrade at very similar rates.
+While \unilid shows slightly better performance in the $<10\%$ noise setting, neither system is meaningfully more robust than the other.